MSantoso52/streamlit_data_visualization/README.md

 https://192.168.249:8051
 ```
 # *Prerequisites*
-To follow along this learning we need to ensure python3 installed with pyspark & streamlit
+To follow along this project we need to ensure python3 installed with pyspark & streamlit
   ```bash
   python3 --version
   ```